wtetsu/gaze/README.md

 Gaze runs a command, **right after** you save a file.

-It greatly helps you focus on writing simple code!
+It greatly helps you focus on writing code!
 ![gaze02](https://user-images.githubusercontent.com/515948/73607575-1fbfe900-45fb-11ea-813e-6be6bf9ece6d.gif)

 ## Features: